 It is in the Marxist theory of economy that the notion of money in the capitalist mode of production is coupled to and seen as an offspring of the notion of value.
-For that reason debates in monetary studies of who was first, money or value, does not make much sense in our discussion.
+For that reason, debates in monetary studies of who was first, money or value, does not make much sense in our discussion.
 It is only in the contingent situation of full commodity production (the capitalist mode of production), that money becomes a universal equivalent, and might wither away in post-capitalist societies.
-Interestingly, after the Bretton Woods period in which money was coupled to gold, money became a floating measure, fit for present day casino capitalism as we see in the financialisation of the economy and the emergence of electronic digital 'coins' of various tastes.
+Interestingly, after the Bretton Woods period in which money was coupled to gold, money became a floating measure, fit for present day casino capitalism as we see in the financialization of the economy and the emergence of electronic digital 'coins' of various tastes.

 In the physical sciences, we see a look-alike development.
-In order to grasp the change of objects, including humans, early on, recurrent phenomena where used as 'clocks', a token for comparison, and the notion of time was born.
-This is also the birth of astrology, which basically say no more than that we might be able to forecast on the basis of recurrent phenomena, here projected onto the clock (zodiac) of the regular motion of the heavenly bodies.
+In order to grasp the change of objects, including humans, early on, recurrent phenomena were used as 'clocks,' a token for comparison, and the notion of time was born.
+This is also the birth of astrology, which basically say no to be projected on real number lines.
+Hence, coming back from the upper clouds of mathematics to the real world we still deal with physical measurements.

+more than that we might be able to forecast on the basis of recurrent phenomena, here projected onto the clock (zodiac) of the regular motion of the heavenly bodies.
 Say, the time to sow or to harvest, or maybe to compare the characteristics of children born in midsummer or midwinter, when heat and foodstuff differ considerably.
-After a while we witnessed an inversion and human characteristics were no longer projected onto the heavenly clock, but the heavenly clock became the source of e.g. human characteristics, and human potentialities were seen as predefined, 'written in the stars', a nice comparison with money fetishism.
+After a while we witnessed an inversion and human characteristics were no longer projected onto the heavenly clock, but the heavenly clock became the source of e.g., human characteristics, and human potentialities were seen as predefined, 'written in the stars,' a nice comparison with money fetishism.